Serpentine Squiggles

 (One of the special things about this fic, I realized as I got to the end, is that it’s a very rare example of a double identity story that doesn’t milk anxiety and tension from threat of discovery and reveal — a character goes undercover, essentially, and just stays there.)

-Sidenote, because it's rare enough to bear comment: 6PS is omniscient pov and headhops all the time in dialogue.
-Shockingly smooth despite this.
+Sidenote, because it’s rare enough to bear comment: 6PS is omniscient pov and headhops all the time in dialogue.
+Yet it is shockingly smooth despite this.

 One of the things I find so striking about this story is the mastery of pacing.
 In terms of raw time passage, I’ve never seen a fic this swift (aside from oneshots in the “collage of moments” style, which definitely have it beat.)